Home > About Us > Departments > Mathematics

 They enjoyed eating the delicious chocolate cakes after comparing the cakes.

 The Primary 3 students put their estimation and measurement skills to a test.

 With the help of benchmarks, the students estimated the length, mass and volume of items used in their daily lives.
-These include the length of the leg of a stool, the mass of their textbooks and the volume of water in their water bottle.
+These include the length of the leg of a chair, the mass of a packet of instant noodles and the volume of water in different containers.

 The students collaborated as a team to verify the accuracy of their estimation as they read off the actual measurement from the measuring tape, weighing scale and measuring cylinder.